-Distinctive features: Coutarea is characterized by the large, white, cream-white, pale green, pink, red, violet to purple, campanulate, zygomorphic corollas, with a curved tube, reduplicate at edges, lobes imbricate in bud, hypanthium laterally compressed, and filaments connate at base, inserted at base of corolla tube, and of different lengths.
-Capsules are laterally compressed, obovate to oblong-ovate in outline and often lenticellate, with large, ascendingly imbricate seeds that are oblong-ovate in outline, with a membranous concentric wing.
+Distinctive features: Characterized by the large, campanulate, zygomorphic corollas, with a curved tube, reduplicate at edges, lobes imbricate in bud; hypanthium laterally compressed; and filaments connate at base, inserted at base of corolla tube, and of different lengths.
+Capsules laterally compressed, obovate to oblong-ovate in outline and often lenticellate.

-Distribution: A genus of 2 species, ranging from Mexico throughout Central America to Peru, Bolivia, Brazil to northern Argentina.
+Distribution: A genus of two species; Mexico throughout Central America to Peru, Bolivia, Brazil to northern Argentina.
 Coutarea hexandra (Jacq.)
-K. Schum., although commonly a shrub or a small to large tree, sometimes grows as a shrub with scrambling branches or as a liana; scrublands to dense forests; 0-1730 m.
+K. Schum., although commonly a shrub or a small to large tree, sometimes grows as a shrub with scrambling branches or as a liana; scrublands to dense forests; 0-1,730 m.